Statistical isotropy violation in WMAP CMB maps resulting from non-circular beams: Review of BipoSH

 \section{Review of BipoSH}

 The standard model of cosmology assumes the universe to be SI.
-The CMB temperature anisotropies can be expressed in terms of the spherical harmonics as

-where $a_{lm}$ are the coefficients of expansion in this basis.
-If the CMB temperature anisotropies are described as a Gaussian random field, warranted by recent precise measurements made by PLANCK~\citep{planck23,planck24}, specifying the two-point correlation for this field completely characterises its statistical properties.
-Further, if the basic assumption of SI is valid, then the two point correlation function is fully described by the equivalent harmonic space quantity, the angular power spectrum $C_{\ell}$ defined as
+The CMB temperature anisotropies can be expressed in terms of the spherical harmonics as $T(\hat{n})=\sum_{l=0}^{\infty}\sum_{m=-l}^{l}a_{lm}Y_{lm}(\hat{n})$, where $a_{lm}$ are the coefficients of expansion on this basis.
+If the CMB temperature anisotropies are described as a Gaussian random field, warranted by recent precise measurements made by {\it Planck}~\citep{planck23,planck24}, specifying the two-point correlation for this field completely characterises its statistical properties.
+Further, if the basic assumption of SI is valid, then the two-point correlation function is fully described by the equivalent harmonic space quantity, the angular power spectrum $C_{\ell}$ defined as $\left\langle a_{lm}a_{l'm'}^{*}\right\rangle =C_{l}\delta_{ll'}\delta_{mm'}$, where the angular brackets $\langle \cdots \rangle$ denote an average over an ensemble of CMB realizations.